 It opens its flower when everyone goes to sleep.
 Evening primrose, as its name suggests, is a nocturnal plant.
 Its nectar attracts moths that pollinate it.
-Before dawn, the pollinated flowers wither, and by the next evening new ones sprout.
+Before dawn, the pollinated flowers wither, and by the next evening, new ones sprout.
 This beautiful plant originates from North America; it was brought to Europe as an ornamental plant.
 Many have it in their gardens, unaware of its power.

-Science has confirmed that disorders in the metabolism of essential fatty acids can cause inflammatory changes in the skin.
-Today, evening primrose oil is known to be very useful for soothing skin inflammations, psoriasis, eczema, dermatitis, rosacea, dandruff and itching.
+Science has confirmed that disorders in the metabolism of essential fatty acids can cause inflammatory changes on the skin.
+Today, evening primrose oil is known to be very useful when applied topically to the skin as it soothes skin inflammation and skin conditions such as psoriasis, eczema, dermatitis, rosacea, dandruff and itching.
 Evening primrose is great for the skin prone to flaking and cracking.

 Evening primrose extract has antioxidant properties, it significantly increases the level of hyaluronic acid and stimulates the expression of genes that moisturise the skin.
 Polyphenolic acids, such as gallic and ellagic, along with flavonoid glycosides, are components that contribute to a strong antioxidant effect and thus prevent malignant skin diseases, and have the power to hydrate the skin and smooth wrinkles.

 Atopic dermatitis is caused by a lack of an enzyme that is responsible for converting linoleic acid into gamma linoleic acid.
 Evening primrose enters the scene as an exceptional source of GLA.
 Its effect has also been scientifically proven for the skin prone to dermatitis: at the end of a four-month study, inflammatory processes on the skin calmed down and skin hydration also significantly improved.